SystemsApproach/5G/arch.rst

 RAN/NG-Core deployment underway, we can’t ignore the issue of transitioning from 4G to 5G (an issue the IP-world has been grappling with for 20 years).
-3GPP officially spells out multiple deployment options, which can be summarized as follows:
+3GPP officially spells out multiple deployment options, which can be summarized as follows.

 -  Standalone 4G / Stand-Alone 5G
 -  Non-Standalone (4G+5G RAN) over 4G’s EPC